KxSystems/docs/docs/wp/data-recovery.md

 ```

 kdb+ messages were described above in [_kdb+ messages and upd function_](#kdb-messages-and-upd-function).
-In a typical RDB, `upd``, which will perform an insert.
+In a typical RDB, `upd` will perform an insert.
 Therefore, executing a single line in the logfile will be equivalent to ``insert[`tablename;tabledata]``.

 ### Filtering TP log